 This section applies only to SIO pins.
 SIO port pins support the ability to provide a regulated high output level for interface to external signals that are lower in voltage than the SIO's respective VDDIO.
 SIO pins are individually configurable to output either the standard VDDIO level or the regulated output, which is based on an internally generated reference.
-Typically the voltage DAC (VDAC) is used to generate the reference (see Figure 6-12).
-The DAC on page 49 has more details on VDAC use and reference routing to the SIO pins.
-Resistive pull up and pull down drive modes are not available with SIO in regulated output mode.
+Typically a voltage DAC (VDAC) is used to generate the reference (see Figure 6-12).
+The "DAC" section on page 55 has more details on VDAC use and reference routing to the SIO pins.
+Resistive pull-up and pull-down drive modes are not available with SIO in regulated output mode.